 It is hoped that other branches of the judiciary will follow the Court of Protection’s sensible approach in this case.

-By Paul Davis.
-Paul is a Solicitor at BHW Solicitors in Leicester and regularly writes on probate matters.
+Paul Davis is a Solicitor at BHW Solicitors in Leicester and regularly advises on contentious probate matters.
 Paul can be contacted on 0116 281 6231 or at paul@bhwsolicitors.com